 At the conclusion of the webinar’s presentation, the pair answered a range of questions from the hundreds of participants in attendance.
 Unfortunately, they weren’t able to get to everyone’s questions, but luckily they took some extra time afterward to answer some of those remaining, touching on everything from risk mitigation in aerospace to specific standards like ISO 14971.

-We’ve compiled the questions (some of which have been slightly modified for clarity) below and encourage you to check out the full webinar and Q&A session here.
+We’ve compiled the questions (some of which have been slightly modified for clarity) below.

 Q: Given that FMEA teams in companies can be non-permanent and have a fluid scope, which role should own and drive the activity overall?